logo

 David was in St. Clair Township in 1830.

-The Methodist Episcopal Church, founded by John Wesley, began in 1784.
+The Methodist Episcopal Church was founded by John Wesley, began in 1784.
 It became the major component of the current United Methodist Church.
 At first, members were expected to seek the sacraments in the Anglican Church, but by the 1770s they had their own chapels.
 Circuit riders traveled by horseback to preach and establish churches.
 The earliest Episcopal Methodists in North America were drawn from middle-class trades and there were more women than men.
 Services were emotional and demonstrative.

 Levi married Eliza Yerkes on February 17, 1831.